 It uses a blue OLED backlight (self-emissive) for 100% dimming zones and pure blacks (off).
 It overlays a QD layer (instead of a colour filter layer) that is excited to produce red, green, blue and almost every colour or tone in between.
 So, it is similar to an OLED backlight with QD colours.
 These panels are far more costly to make, and LG OLED is also getting better with brighter EVO panels so it is more about marketing hype.
 But to be clear LG OLED is true OLED and QD OLED only uses an OLED backlight.

 It is not yet a commercial technology, but millions of individually controllable RGB micro-LEDs produce the image without the need for LCD gates.
 Damned expensive!

 We won’t go into detail, but Laser TV projection is not for you unless you invest in a media room.
 At this stage, there are a few too many compromises for daily use.
-Remember there are many different types of laser.
+Remember, there are many different types of lasers.

 Confused about TV tech?
 Stuff you may consider if you are not buying on price

 SDR, HDR, HDR10, HDR10+, Dolby Vision, Dolby Vision IQ and Dolby Atmos

 Most free-to-air TV is Standard Dynamic Range (SDR), meaning even the lowest-cost TVs can display 16.7 million colours.
 It has <400 nits peak brightness and no processing to highlight dark areas and show detail in bright areas.